kafinta/backend/docs/PRODUCT_CREATION_API.md

 # Product Creation API Documentation

+⚠️ **DEPRECATED**: This documentation has been superseded by the comprehensive [PRODUCT_API_DOCUMENTATION.md](./PRODUCT_API_DOCUMENTATION.md) which includes progress tracking, analytics, and updated response formats.

+---

 ## Overview

 The product creation system has been simplified to a clean, 3-step process that eliminates complex session management and provides a straightforward API for creating products.